Tahseen-nishat/Recipe_App/README.md

 Navigate back to the search results from the detailed view.

 # Demo
-You can see a live demo of the Weather Forecaster App here [https://tahseen-nishat.github.io/Recipe_App/].
+You can see a live demo of the Recipe App here [https://tahseen-nishat.github.io/Recipe_App/].